typekit/webfontloader/docs/EVENTS.md

 Every web browser has varying levels of support for fonts linked via
 @font-face.

-> If WebFont JS determines that the current browser does not support `@font-face`, the `Inactive` event will be triggered.
+> If WebFont Loader determines that the current browser does not support `@font-face`, the `Inactive` event will be triggered.

 When loading fonts from multiple providers, each provider may or may not support a given browser.

-> If WebFont JS determines that the current browser can support `@font-face`, and *at least* one provider is able to serve fonts, the fonts from that provide will be loaded.
+> If WebFont Loader determines that the current browser can support `@font-face`, and *at least* one provider is able to serve fonts, the fonts from that provide will be loaded.
 When finished, the `Active` event will be triggered.